isc-projects/stork/webui/README.md

 }
 ```

-### Set service base path
+### Setting the Service Base Path

-If different than the generated base path, during app bootstrap, you can provide the base path to your service.
+If different than the generated base path, the base path to the service can be provided during app bootstrap.

 ```
 import { BASE_PATH } from '';